 This question seems to be a little dumb but it isn’t really if you are into the little details (like me).
 So on first look, Dean Ambrose just wears one of his merchandize shirts with cut off sleeves or a simple tank top with jeans and wrestling boots to the ring.
 But if you are into Halloween or cosplaying or else, you want to know about the little details.

 About the shirt there isn’t much more to say.
 You can get Dean Ambrose’s merchandize on the WWE Shop, cut off the sleeves from a shirt or just get a black / grey / white tank top.
 For the jeans, you should head over to Relentless Jeans, a brand specialized for athlete’s jeans.
 Dean Ambrose told us about his preferred jeans brand in an interview at WrestleMania 31 Axxess.
 Like every wrestler he also wears kneepads but in his case under the jeans, so you can’t see them.
 But these might be the same he wore at FCW.
 Then we have his special taste in belts.
 He usually wears ordinary belts but there were two belts that caught everyone’s eyes so far: as some kind of reminiscence to his barbed wire Indie past, he wore the Justin Barbed Wire Belt in the black version.
 And the other one was the Tony Lama Ghost of Tombstone Belt that was broken at Money In The Bank during that main event ladder match for the WWE World Heavyweight Championship against Seth Rollins.
-And then there are these black wrestling boots that Dean Ambrose, Seth Rollins and Roman Reigns wore during their Shield days and that they still wear.
-But although I really did some heavy research, I couldn’t find the brand.
-If you find them somewhere, give me a hint.
+And then there are these black boots that Dean Ambrose, Seth Rollins and Roman Reigns wore during their Shield days and that they still wear.
+Those boots actually aren’t wrestling boots but military boots, called Nike Special Field.

 Did Dean Ambrose’s mother die when he was 16?